Choose your language

 An international language school had a minor document security scare.
 A staff member had printed out student emergency contact information for an upcoming excursion (off-site trip).
 This was usual practice.
 The documents were unfortunately accidently left on a desk in a public area, and this exposed all students’ personal identifying information.
 The school used this event to indicate there needed to be some culture change.

 Alongside a general awareness campaign, they used PaperCut MF to watermark the staff and student’s name on everything they printed.
 The students didn’t mind because, as a school, there was already a strong culture of students putting their names on everything.
-Yes, having it automatically apply to staff documents was a new, but still it was a familiar concept.
+Yes, having it automatically apply to staff documents was new, but it was still a familiar concept.
 Seeing their name appear on every printed page made a big difference in making document security more personal and owned, and helped reinforce the culture change message.

 Healthcare